Kaththi: Critical response

+In contrast, Baradwaj Rangan of The Hindu wrote "The ideas are snappy – the reveal of the person injured in a shootout; the identity of a couple of television reporters – but the staging is shockingly flat."
+M. Suganth of The Times of India gave 3 stars out of 5 and wrote, "unlike Thuppakki, the previous Murugadoss-Vijay effort, Kaththi is overlong, over-the-top, over-familiar, and overtly preachy".
+Writing for India Today, Haricharan Pudipeddi gave 2.5 out of 5 and summarised "Kaththi is a commercial film and naturally audiences except some heroism, action and romance in it.
+But here Murugadoss has portrayed his hero as a messiah, a man of the masses willing to even sacrifice his life."

 Accolades

-Kaththi received eight nominations at the 62nd edition of Filmfare Awards South and won three — Best Film, Best Director (Murugadoss) and Best Dance Choreographer (Shobi).
+Kaththi received eight nominations at the 62nd edition of Filmfare Awards South and won three — Best Film, Best Director (Murugadoss) and Best Choreography (Shobi).
 It was nominated at ten categories at the 9th Vijay Awards, winning two — Favourite Film and Favourite Director (Murugadoss), and seven categories at the 4th South Indian International Movie Awards and won four awards: Best Film, Best Actor in a Negative Role (Neil), Best Fight Choreographer (Anal Arasu) and Best Dance Choreographer (Shobi).
 It was nominated in three categories at the inaugural IIFA Utsavam awards, where it fetched the award for Best Music Director (Ravichander), the only win in that ceremony.
 Among other wins, the film received three Edison Awards and one Ananda Vikatan Cinema Awards.
 It also received a nomination for Best Social Awareness at the Norway Tamil Film Festival Awards, but it lost to Sigaram Thodu (2014).

 Remakes

 The film's Telugu remake was eventually planned by few distributors before the release, but in November 2014, the distributor B. Madhu had claimed that there will not be a Telugu remake of this film.
-In April 2015, plans for adapting the film in Telugu-language eventually processed with N. T. Rama Rao Jr. playing the lead role.
-In October, it was announced that Chiranjeevi will star in the remake, which will be directed by V. V. Vinayak and will be his 150th film as a lead actor, and was officially confirmed in December 2015, with Chiranjeevi's son Ram Charan making his debut as a producer, by financing the project under Konidela Production Company.
+In April 2015, plans for remaking the film in Telugu reportedly progressed with N. T. Rama Rao Jr. playing the lead role.
+In October, it was announced that Chiranjeevi will star in the remake, which would be directed by V. V. Vinayak and his 150th film as a lead actor.
+It was officially confirmed in December 2015, with Chiranjeevi's son Ram Charan making his debut as a producer, by financing the project under Konidela Production Company.
 The film titled Khaidi No. 150, was directed by V. V. Vinayak and released in January 2017.
-In July 2019, it was reported that the film will be remade in Hindi as Ikka (2021), starring Akshay Kumar and will be directed by Jagan Shakti.
-The film expected to beigin production in late-2019, was shelved in December 2020, after the co-producer Fox Star Studios exit from film production in India.
+In July 2019, it was reported that the film will be remade in Hindi as Ikka, starring Akshay Kumar and would be directed by Jagan Shakti.
+The film was expected to begin production in late-2019, was shelved in December 2020, after the co-producer Fox Star Studios exited from the film production in India.